 Non-residents deposit: 1 terms fees in advance.

-Rigid Exchange Control regulations promulgated in 2004 necessitates a deposit of one terms fees (in addition to the usual acceptance fee) being lodged with the College before a scholar who is resident of a country outside of the borders of South Africa can be admitted.
-Such deposits have not been separately demarcated by the College to date; any non-resident who does not have a full term’s fees in advance in their account will be levied a fee of R650 per month until the account complies with the law.
+Rigid Exchange Control regulations promulgated in 2004 necessitate a deposit of one terms fees (in addition to the usual acceptance fee) being lodged with the College before a scholar who is resident of a country outside of the borders of South Africa can be admitted.
+These deposits have not been separately demarcated by the College to date; any non-resident who does not have a full term’s fees in advance in their account will be levied a fee of R1 990 per month until the account complies with this provision.
 In other words, Annual fees and levies are payable termly in advance for all non-resident scholars whose fees are paid to the College via exchange control channels and obviously does NOT apply to parents who take advantage of early settlement discount and who pay for the full year in advance.

 ANCILLARY COSTS / EXTRAMURAL ACTIVITIES